St George's Hill Golf Club

 Play the Red & Blue Nines

 All three nines begin and end at the clubhouse.
-The Red Nine to the north of the clubhouse and is routed counterclockwise.
+The Red Nine, to the north of the clubhouse, is routed counterclockwise.
 The Blue Nine is found on the south of the property and is routed clockwise.

 St George's Hill & Harry Colt's Legacy